primer/css/DEVELOP.md

 # Primer Development

 If you've made it this far, **thank you**!
 We appreciate your contribution, and hope that this document helps you along the way.
-If you have any questions or problems, don't hesitate to [reach out to us on Spectrum](https://spectrum.chat/primer).
+If you have any questions or problems, don't hesitate to [file an issue](https://github.com/primer/css/issues/new).

 ## Structure
 Primer CSS is published to [npm] as [@primer/css].
 Each of Primer CSS's "modules" lives in a subfolder under `src/` with an `index.scss` in it.
 Generally speaking, the styles are divided into three primary themes: